PatrickMiller164/Pairs-Trading-Backtester/README.md

 of the format which raw data files need to be in before they are exported as a .csv file and placed in the _data_ directory.

 ### Updating the configuration file (_config.json_)
-Set data file names for existing raw data file, and for formatted data and cointegration data files (regardless of whether they have been created yet).
+Set data file names for the existing raw data file, and for formatted data and cointegration data files (regardless of whether they have been created yet).
 - raw_data: your_raw_data_file.csv
 - formatted_data: formatted_data.csv
 - cointegration_data: cointegration_data.csv